GediminasMasaitis/moonfish/README.md

 porting moonfish
 ---

-Porting moonfish to a different platform should be a matter of simply providing a “mostly C89‐compliant”.
+Porting moonfish to a different platform should be a matter of simply providing a “mostly C89‐compliant” C implementation.
 Of course, moonfish doesn’t make use of *all* C89 features, so it is not necessary to have features that it doesn’t use.
 [Compiling on 9front](#compiling-on-9front), for example, works through NPE, which provides something close enough to C89 for moonfish to work.

 The only pieces of functionality that moonfish optionally depends on that is not specified entirely in C89 are `clock_gettime` and threads.
 For threads, either pthreads or C11 `<threads.h>` may be used.
 For `clock_gettime`, it is possible to use `time` instead.
-These can be configured with the following compile-time macros.
+These can be configured with the following compile‐time macros.

 - default (without explicit options): use `clock_gettime` and C11 `<threads.h>`
 - `-Dmoonfish_pthreads`: use pthreads instead of C11 `<threads.h>`
 - `-Dmoonfish_no_threads`: disable threads altogether
-- `-Dmoonfish_no_clock`: use `time` instead of `clock_gettime` (note: this is highly discouraged because 1 second time granularity is very detrimental in fast games, besides unfortunate reliance on wall-clock time.)
+- `-Dmoonfish_no_clock`: use `time` instead of `clock_gettime` (note: this is highly discouraged because 1 second time granularity is very detrimental in fast games, besides unfortunate reliance on wall‐clock time.)

 Thus, moonfish can be compiled within a strict C89 implementation by setting the `moonfish_no_threads` and `moonfish_no_clock` macros during compile time.